GSA/digitalgov.gov/content/events/2019/06/2019-06-12-introduction-searchgov.md

 {{< img-right src="searchdotgovlogo" caption="" alt="Search.gov logo" >}}

-[**Search.gov**](https://search.gov/) is a self-service, plug-and-play search solution that federal agencies can use to provide a high quality search experience to their website’s users.
+[**Search.gov**](https://search.gov/) is a self-service, plug-and-play search solution that federal agencies can use to provide a high-quality search experience to their website’s users.

 In this online event, we’ll provide a basic overview of Search.gov’s essential features and tour its Admin Center.